w4nganna/w4nganna/README.md

-## Hi there 👋
+## Hi Everyone!

 I am Anna, currently studying Industrial engineering + pey co-op at University of Toronto.
-If you have any questions feel free to reach out :)
+I enjoy solving complex problems, the more complex the better.
+If you have any questions feel free to reach out:)

 <!--
 **w4nganna/w4nganna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.